-- Vegetables including: cabbage, mushrooms, onions, broccoli, sprouts and cauliflower.
+- Vegetables include cabbage, mushrooms, onions, broccoli, sprouts, and cauliflower.

 How do you get rid of coffee bloat?

-Although coffee has been shown time and again to help you lose weight, certain caffeine habits can be harmful if you are not careful.
-Fortunately, there are ways to reduce bloating, if darker roast is not an option for you or if you are still experiencing the bloat:
+Although coffee has been shown repeatedly to help you lose weight, certain caffeine habits can be harmful if you are not careful.
+Fortunately, there are ways to reduce bloating if a darker roast is not an option for you or if you are still experiencing the bloat:

 One way to avoid bloating is to avoid drinking coffee on an empty stomach.
 The acidity of coffee can irritate your gut lining, causing pain or bloating.